Erythrolamprus ornatus

 Erythrolamprus ornatus, also known commonly as the ornate ground snake and the Saint Lucia racer, is a species of snake in the family Colubridae.
 The species is native to the eastern Caribbean.
 It is the rarest snake on earth with fewer than 20 left in the wild.

 Geographic range

-E. ornatus is endemic to Saint Lucia, an island nation in the West Indies, in the eastern Caribbean Sea.
+Erythrolamprus ornatus is endemic to Saint Lucia, an island nation in the West Indies, in the eastern Caribbean Sea.
+It once lived all over Saint Lucia, but now is only found on the islet of Maria Major.